2acoin/2acoin-mobile-wallet/README.md

 ## Building and Running ARMSVault for IOS ##

+1. Perform the initial setup steps above
-1. cd into ios folder and run `pod install`
+2. cd into ios folder and run `pod install`
-2. Finally open ios/app_name.xcworkspace in xCode and then build
+3. Finally open ios/app_name.xcworkspace in xCode and then build

 # Integrating QR Codes or URIs #